mandarmakhi/Machine-learning-With-Python-/README.md

 ## Step 4: Using and improving the model

 The final step is to use the model with new data and, in the best case, for it to improve in accuracy and effectiveness over time.
 Where the new data comes from will depend on the problem being solved.
 For example, a machine learning model designed to identify spam will ingest email messages, whereas a machine learning model that drives a robot vacuum cleaner will ingest data resulting from real-world interaction with moved furniture or new objects in the room.

+***

+# Deep learning

+Deep learning is a subset of machine learning (all deep learning is machine learning, but not all machine learning is deep learning).
+Deep learning algorithms define an artificial neural network that is designed to learn the way the human brain learns.
+Deep learning models require large amounts of data that pass through multiple layers of calculations, applying weights and biases in each successive layer to continually adjust and improve the outcomes.

+Deep learning models are typically unsupervised or semi-supervised.
+Reinforcement learning models can also be deep learning models.
+Certain types of deep learning models—including convolutional neural networks (CNNs) and recurrent neural networks (RNNs)—are driving progress in areas such as computer vision, natural language processing (including speech recognition), and self-driving cars.

+***

+# Real-world machine learning use cases

+As noted at the outset, machine learning is everywhere.
+Here are just a few examples of machine learning you might encounter every day:

+Digital assistants: Apple Siri, Amazon Alexa, Google Assistant, and other digital assistants are powered by natural language processing (NLP), a machine learning application that enables computers to process text and voice data and 'understand' human language the way people do.
+Natural language processing also drives voice-driven applications like GPS and speech recognition (speech-to-text) software.

+Recommendations: Deep learning models drive 'people also liked' and 'just for you' recommendations offered by Amazon, Netflix, Spotify, and other retail, entertainment, travel, job search, and news services.

+Contextual online advertising: Machine learning and deep learning models can evaluate the content of a web page—not only the topic, but nuances like the author's opinion or attitude—and serve up advertisements tailored to the visitor's interests.

+Chatbots: Chatbots can use a combination of pattern recognition, natural language processing, and deep neural networks to interpret input text and provide suitable responses.
+Fraud detection: Machine learning regression and classification models have replaced rules-based fraud detection systems, which have a high number of false positives when flagging stolen credit card use and are rarely successful at detecting criminal use of stolen or compromised financial data.

+Cybersecurity: Machine learning can extract intelligence from incident reports, alerts, blog posts, and more to identify potential threats, advise security analysts, and accelerate response.

+Medical image analysis: The types and volume of digital medical imaging data have exploded, leading to more available information for supporting diagnoses but also more opportunity for human error in reading the data.
+Convolutional neural networks (CNNs), recurrent neural networks (RNNs), and other deep learning models have proven increasingly successful at extracting features and information from medical images to help support accurate diagnoses.

+Self-driving cars: Self-driving cars require a machine learning tour de force—they must continuously identify objects in the environment around the car, predict how they will change or move, and guide the car around the objects as well as toward the driver's destination.
+Virtually every form of machine learning and deep learning algorithm mentioned above plays some role in enabling a self-driving automobile.